Cutoff Phenomenon for Cyclic Dynamics on Hypercube: Upper Bound

-This completes the proof. \end{proof} Now, the overall coupling, which is a combination of the coupling methods proposed in the previous sections, is introduced.
+Now, the overall coupling, which is a combination of the coupling methods proposed in the previous sections, is introduced.
 With this coupling, the coalescence of the two cyclic dynamics is obtained with high probability, and the proof of the upper bound is completed.